Monthly Archive for June, 2007

 “Mother, it’s me,” Nate said.
 “Listen to me very carefully, okay?
 There’s been a horrible natural disaster in Sri Lanka.
 I am fine.
 I don’t have a passport and I don’t have anything, but there are many people here from different countries and we’ve already alerted the embassy.
 Fernando, I can’t find still and it happened hours ago, so I don’t know where he is.
 But I just want you to know that I am fine and that I will call when I have an opportunity.
 I borrowed the one cell phone that works from the government here.
 Okay?
 I love you.”

 So how did Nate’s mother respond?
 “I was really in shock because I hadn’t heard about the tsunami at this point,” she says.
 “I was in an airport.
 And so I get this call and I’m thinking, ‘What has he survived?
 What is he alive from?’
 My husband’s watching me take this call and I have no blood left in my body and I don’t even know who to ask.
 I saw some man with a laptop and I said, ‘Can you tell me if you know anything about Sri Lanka?’
-And he said, ‘Yes, there’s been the largest natural disaster in a hundred years there … a tsunami.’
+And he said, ‘Yes, there’s been the largest natural disaster in a hundred years there A?a??A? a tsunami.’
 So I said to my husband, ‘[Nate] survived a tsunami?
 Oh, my God.
-I don’t believe it.’”
+I don’t believe it.'”

 9